 Who Is Amanda Bynes?

-Early TV Career
+Early Life and TV Career

-At the age of 15, Bynes jumped onto the big screen in 2002, starring in the film Big Fat Liar with fellow teen actor Frankie Muniz.
-The following year she had the lead role in the movie What a Girl Wants, in which she depicted a New York City teen who travels to London to find her wealthy father, played by Colin Firth.
+At age 15, Bynes made the transition to movies by starring in the 2002 film Big Fat Liar with fellow teen actor Frankie Muniz.
+The following year, she had the lead role in the movie What a Girl Wants, in which her character was a New York City teen who travels to London to find her wealthy father, played by Colin Firth.
 Next, Bynes did voiceover work for the 2005 animated film Robots.

-Then, in 2007, she landed a major supporting role in the musical film adaptation of Hairspray playing Penny Lou Pingleton, a girl who has a budding romance with an African-American boy in 1960s Baltimore.
+Then, in 2007, she landed a major supporting role in the musical film adaptation of Hairspray.
+Bynes played Penny Lou Pingleton, a girl who has a budding romance with an Black boy in 1960s Baltimore.
 The movie was a hit, earning more than $100 million at the box office and receiving multiple award nominations.
-Later that year Bynes had the lead role in the college film Sydney White and also released her own clothing line.
+Later that year, Bynes had the lead role in the college film Sydney White and also released her own clothing line.